ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

   (iv)  upon  a finding by the court that the property requested in this motion would be available through other means through reasonable efforts by the defendant to obtain such property.
   1-a.]
-2. (a) [(1)] (I)  Where  the  [defendant's]  APPLICANT'S  motion requests  the  performance of a forensic DNA test on specified evidence,
- A. 2878  10

- and upon the court's determination that any evidence containing deoxyri- bonucleic acid ("DNA") was secured in connection with the trial  OR  THE PLEA  resulting  in  the judgment, the court shall grant the application for  forensic  DNA testing of such evidence [upon its determination that if a DNA test had been conducted on such evidence, and  if  the  results had been admitted in the trial resulting in the judgment, there exists a reasonable  probability  that the verdict would have been more favorable to the defendant.
+4. (a) [(1)] Where the [defendant's] APPLICANT'S motion requests the performance of a forensic DNA test on specified evidence,  and  upon the  court's determination that any evidence containing deoxyribonucleic acid ("DNA") was secured in  connection  with  the  trial  OR  THE  PLEA resulting  in  the  judgment,  the court shall grant the application for forensic DNA testing of such evidence upon its determination that [if a] HAD THE DNA test [had] RESULTS been [conducted on such evidence, and  if the  results  had been admitted in the trial resulting in the judgment,] AVAILABLE AT THE TIME OF TRIAL OR PLEA, there [exists] IS  a  reasonable probability  that  the  verdict  would  have  been more favorable to the [defendant] APPLICANT.
-  (2) Where the defendant's motion for forensic DNA testing of specified evidence is made following a plea of guilty and entry of judgment there- on convicting him or her of: (A) a homicide offense defined  in  article one hundred twenty-five of the penal law, any felony sex offense defined in article one hundred thirty of the penal law, a violent felony offense as  defined  in paragraph (a) of subdivision one of section 70.02 of the penal law, or (B) any other felony offense to which he or she pled guil- ty after being charged in an indictment or information in superior court with one or more of the offenses listed in clause (A) of  this  subpara- graph,  then  the court shall grant such a motion upon its determination that evidence containing DNA was secured in connection with the investi- gation or prosecution of the defendant, and  if  a  DNA  test  had  been conducted on such evidence and the results had been known to the parties prior  to  the entry of the defendant's plea and judgment thereon, there exists a substantial probability that the  evidence  would  have  estab- lished  the defendant's actual innocence of the offense or offenses that are the subject of the defendant's motion; provided, however, that:
+  [(2) Where the defendant's motion for forensic DNA testing  of  speci- fied  evidence  is made following a plea of guilty and entry of judgment thereon convicting him or her of: (A)  a  homicide  offense  defined  in article one hundred twenty-five of the penal law, any felony sex offense defined in article one hundred thirty of the penal law, a violent felony offense  as defined in paragraph (a) of subdivision one of section 70.02 of the penal law, or (B) any other felony offense to  which  he  or  she pled guilty after being charged in an indictment or information in supe- rior court with one or more of the offenses listed in clause (A) of this subparagraph, then the court shall grant such a motion upon its determi- nation  that  evidence containing DNA was secured in connection with the investigation or prosecution of the defendant, and if  a  DNA  test  had been  conducted  on  such evidence and the results had been known to the parties prior to the entry of the defendant's plea and judgment thereon, there exists a substantial probability  that  the  evidence  would  have established  the defendant's actual innocence of the offense or offenses that are the subject of the defendant's motion; provided, however, that:
   (i) the court shall consider whether the defendant had the opportunity to request such testing prior to entering a guilty plea, and,  where  it finds  that  the defendant had such opportunity and unjustifiably failed